 Ucommerce will pick up all the .config in the apps folder and therefore the ids of the components registered are very important, as you shouldn't override other app developer's components.

-Your app package shouldn't contain any Ucommerce assemblies as they will already be present on the system when your package is installed.
-Besides that Ucommerce core tools like Castle Windsor or NHibernate should not be part of the package either.
+Your app package should not contain any Ucommerce assemblies as they will already be present on the system when your package is installed.
+Besides that, Ucommerce core tools like Castle Windsor or NHibernate should not be part of the package either.

 To make your app run across all CMSs supported by Ucommerce, your app must depend on the Ucommerce CMS abstractions instead of CMS's own implementations.

-To avoid dependency conflicts between your app and other apps, it is best practice that all of your app's assembly dependencies are signed.
+To avoid dependency conflicts between your app and others, it is the best practice that all of your app's assembly dependencies are signed.

 This is to ensure that .NET always pick the right assembly if the same assembly is present in multiple versions.
-Unsigned assemblies (assmeblies with PublicKeyToken=null) are considered the same version regardless of version number of the assembly.
+Unsigned assemblies (with PublicKeyToken=null) are considered the same version regardless of the version number of the assembly.

 Your app can't contain the assembly System.Web.Mvc.

 The installation process of an app in Ucommerce looks for database migrations in your app package and executes those against the database.